State Dept Holding Foreign Leaders' Messages to Biden

 “There is no loss from him getting the briefings and to be able to do that, and if that’s not occurring by Friday, I will step in as well, and to be able to push and to say this needs to occur so that regardless of the outcome of the election,” Lankford said, “people can be ready for that actual task.”

-CNN’s sources noted, however, as a former vice president, Biden has always had access of the State Department operational support.
+CNN’s sources noted, however, as a former vice president, Biden has always had access to the State Department operational support.

-“The agencies implemented the law faithfully prior to the election,” Center for Presidential Transition at the Partnership for Public Service Director David Marchick told CNN.
+“The agencies implemented the law faithfully prior to the election,” Director of the Center for Presidential Transition at the Partnership for Public Service David Marchick told CNN.
 “The materials are ready, the offices are ready, everything is ready; they are waiting for the green light.”